-- Make sure all media, internet usage, downloads, file creation, file deletion, file sharing, file storage, and all software applications are appropriate for assignments/projects for school. - Do not access, store, create, consume, or share any media, downloads, files or software with the purpose to disrupt the school internet filtering or technology policies. - Keep devices fully charged. - Your device should never be exposed to liquids or other foreign substances, including but not limited to drinks, paint, ink, glue, cleaners, polishes, or any type of health/beauty aid (lotion, nail polish, perfume, soap, shampoo, etc.). - The surface of your device should not be altered or defaced.
-Do not decorate your assigned device or remove labels, stickers, or tags from the device that are affixed by Brookside Charter School. - Only Brookside Charter School Technology staff and K12itc can service the checked-out device.
+- Make sure all media, internet usage, downloads, file creation, file deletion, file sharing, file storage, and all software applications are appropriate for assignments/projects for school. - Do not access, store, create, consume, or share any media, downloads, files or software with the purpose to disrupt the school internet filtering or technology policies. - Keep devices fully charged. - Your device should never be exposed to liquids or other foreign substances, including but not limited to slime, drinks, paint, ink, glue, cleaners, polishes, or any type of health/beauty aid (lotion, nail polish, perfume, soap, shampoo, etc.). - The surface of your device should not be altered or defaced. - Do not decorate your assigned device or remove labels, stickers, or tags from the device that are affixed by Brookside Charter School. - The protective case is also on loan and should not be altered, or defaced. - Chromebook will remain in the protective case that Brookside provided at all times.
+Removing it is a violation of use and will result in restrictions or loss of privileges. - Only Brookside Charter School Technology staff and K12itc can service the checked-out device.
 The school can troubleshoot, diagnose, or repair your borrowed device.
 Do not allow any other third-party services to handle your assigned device. - Parents/Guardians are responsible for the care of the Chromebook they have been issued by Brookside Charter School.
 Siblings, friends, and family members should not have use of the Chromebook.